 The design consists of circular stairs leading visitors to a height that allows an unobstructed view of the horizon.
 In principle, these stairs have neither beginning nor end.
 The design is inspired by the Morbius ring.
 In general, Morbius is a surface with only one side and one border in a three-dimensional space.
 Accessing the top of stairs is possible only on one side.
 On the other side, the stairs become upside down.
 Consequently, the idea of a continuous path is ultimately impossible.
 Therefore, if visitors want to continue their journey they must turn and return to their suburb.
 This project gives residents of Carnisseland to still feel connected with the city, but in everyday life, they remain unconnected.

 The Elastic perspective is located on a small grassy hill.
 From a pedestrian perspective, it looks like it hovers.
 The main material of the stairs is Corten, which is in full contrast to the grass below it.
-The idea of this material is to form a rust surface layer that protects steel from further decay and eliminates the need for colour.
+The idea of this material is to form a rust surface layer that protects the steel from further decay and eliminates the need for color.

 The Elastic Perspective, a local art initiative